Shaving cream Easter eggs might be the best egg decorating hack we've seen! Create marbled Easter eggs with shaving cream in just minutes.

 Step 3: Roll Eggs

-When the colored shaving cream is ready, put on a pair of rubber gloves to protect your hands from the dye.
+When the colored shaving cream is ready, put on a pair of gloves to protect your hands from the dye.
 Pick up a hard-boiled egg and set it gently on the surface of the shaving cream.
 Slowly roll the egg over the surface, so that the colored shaving cream completely coats the egg's shell.
 Place the egg on a paper towel and let dry for 20 minutes—don't wipe off any of the shaving cream until the egg has completely dried.
 Repeat this process with as many hard-boiled eggs as you'd like to color, reusing the colored shaving cream mixture.

 Step 4: Clean and Display